kolmoblocks/docs/content/documentation/whitepaper.md

 ### Content Addressable Network Protocols

 The network protocols at the backbone of today’s Internet (IP, TCP, HTTP) are based on the telephony’s model: they enable point-to-point communication across the network.
-However, the overwhelming share of today’s networks’ bandwidth is dedicated to what can be called content distribution: consumers retrieving identifiable blocks of data (blobs) such as software, text or mutimedia.
+However, the overwhelming share of today’s networks’ bandwidth is dedicated to what can be called content distribution: consumers retrieving identifiable blocks of data (blobs) such as software, text or multimedia.

 Just like the telephone network is a poor vehicle for traditional broadcast content distribution technologies such as cable television, host-addressable nature of the current protocol stack leads to network inefficiencies.

 Consider, for example, a situation of several people in a room where each is using their own device to watch the same video.
-Each device will have to request and download its own copy of the same video from the provider’s data center, as there is no way for the local devices to coordinate and share the retrival of the content.
+Each device will have to request and download its own copy of the same video from the provider’s data center, as there is no way for the local devices to coordinate and share the retrieval of the content.

 Another example is a user of a cloud file storage service such as Dropbox trying to access the document she has on her laptop from her phone.
 It’s reasonable to expect that the requested data will have to make a round trip to a cloud provider’s server on the other side of the Globe even though the source of the data could be less than a meter away from its destination.